-In accordance with Requirement 2.4, Zambia should ensure that a clear policy on disclosure of the full text of licenses and any amendments or annexes that govern the exploration and exploitation of oil, gas and minerals is publicly disclosed, as per Requirement 2.4.d.
-This should include relevant legal provisions, and any barriers to actual disclosure practices.
-Zambia should also document the actual disclosure practices by maintaining an overview of any contracts and licenses that are publicly available, and include a reference to the location where these are published.
+To strengthen implementation, Zambia is encouraged to systematically document the actual practices of disclosure of extractives licenses by maintaining an overview of any contracts and licenses that are publicly available, and include a reference to the location where these are published.
 The ZEC may also wish to outline their plans for disclosing contracts and licenses in accordance with Requirement 2.4.b of the recently approved 2019 EITI Standard.